isomerpages/nlb-biblioasia/_apr-to-jun-2013/An introduction to Design, Aesthetics and Ethics of the Built Environment.md

 Buildings are primary objects within the physical environment, necessarily permanent and largely impassive.[^2] Matters of location, design, visual impact, standards, place-making and so on are central to the experience and interpretation of the physical environment.[^3] Buildings become part of people’s lives;[^4] all architecture must be built with durability, convenience and beauty[^5] in mind.

 <img style="width:80%;" src="/images/Vol%209%20Issue%201/Aesthetics%20and%20Ethics/01%20Golden%20Mile_2.jpg">
- <div style="background-color: white;">People’s Park Complex speak a modernist architectural language, but are two iconic projects in terms of their sensitive treatment of the social and cultural optimism of Singapore at that time. <i>Images are courtesy of DP Architects Pte Ltd.</i>
+ <div style="background-color: white;">People’s Park Complex, a modernist icon, is lauded its sensitive treatment of the social and cultural optimism of Singapore at the time. <i>Courtesy of DP Architects Pte Ltd.</i>
 </div>